Umlaut (diacritic): History

 Illustration of the development of umlaut: schoen ⇨ schoͤn ⇨ schön ('beautiful').
 The Sütterlin script used here is a later development, however.

 The Germanic umlaut is a specific historical phenomenon of vowel-fronting in German and other Germanic languages, including English.
 English examples are 'man ~ men' and 'foot ~ feet' (from Proto-Germanic *fōts, pl. *fōtiz), but English orthography does not indicate this vowel change using the umlaut diacritic.

 German phonological umlaut was present in the Old High German period and continued to develop in Middle High German.
 From the Middle High German period, it was sometimes denoted in written German by adding an e to the affected vowel, either after the vowel or, in small form, above it.
-This can still be seen in some names, e.g. Goethe, Goebbels, Staedtler.
+This can still be seen in some names, e.g. Goethe, Mueller-Stahl, Staedtler.
 (Note: Note that not all such combinations are necessarily umlauts: In the town names Coesfeld and Raesfeld, for example, the e merely lengthens the preceding vowel (/[oː]/ and /[aː]/, respectively).)
 In medieval German manuscripts, other digraphs were also commonly written using superscripts.
 In bluome ("flower"), for example, the o was frequently placed above the u (blůme).
 This letter survives now only in Czech.
 Compare also ñ for the digraph nn, with the tilde as a superscript n.

 In blackletter handwriting, as used in German manuscripts of the later Middle Ages, and also in many printed texts of the early modern period, the superscript e still had a form that would be recognisable as an e, but in manuscript writing, umlauted vowels could be indicated by two dots since the late medieval period.

-In the forms of handwriting that emerged in the early modern period (of which Sütterlin is the latest and best-known example) the letter e was composed of two short vertical lines very close together, and the superscript e looked like two tiny strokes.
+In the forms of handwriting that emerged in the early modern period (Kurrent, and in the 20th century Sütterlin) the letter e was composed of two short vertical lines very close together, and the superscript e looked like two tiny strokes.
 Even from the 16th century, the handwritten convention of indicating umlaut by two dots placed above the affected vowel is also found in printed texts.

 Unusual umlaut designs are sometimes also created for graphic design purposes, such as to fit umlaut dots into tightly spaced lines of text.
 This may include umlaut dots placed vertically or inside the body of the letter.